Thewa: Origin

 Nathu ji Soni invented the process in 1767; the secrets of the craft that passed directly from father to son over the generations remains it in the family only, who call themselves 'Raj-Sonis’.
 Many of the members from this family have been awarded by UNESCO, National & State Government.
 Some of the finest examples of this unique form of decorative art are in local museum collections in India as well as abroad including the Metropolitan Museum of Art and the Victoria & Albert.

-Other Origin: THEWA is a word from the local Rajasthani language which literally means “SETTING”.
-Thewa is an art of fusing 23ct gold with multicoloured glass.
-It is a very detailed and intricate process.
+Other Origin: THEWA is a word from the local Rajasthani language which means “SETTING”.
 A 23ct gold piece is first beaten into a very thin sheet.
 Intricate designs are inscribed onto these gold sheets using very fine chisel.
 This gold sheet, called as “Thewa Ki Patti” is fixed to a lac-resin compound spread on a board by slightly warming the lac and then pressing the gold sheet onto it.
 An open work pattern is pierced thru these gold sheets placed on the lac-resin covered board by knocking off the portions which ultimately creates the intricate design.
 The gold sheet is gently peeled off by heating it.

 Like the rest of Rajasthan handicrafts, the glass works of Pratapgarh are unique in both design and usage.
 Besides beautiful and traditional items such as handicraft items, glass photo frames, trays, glass art ware, glass jewelry boxes, lamp shades, flower vases, crystal wine glasses, flasks, glass pots, antique crystal chandeliers, glass coasters, glass lamp shades and glass paintings, Pratapgarh is renowned for its Thewa work.
 Colored glass base, embossed with golden miniature artwork is the special attraction of the Thewa work.
 Floral patterns are etched on gold foil and superimposed on glass moulds and the glassware is cast in such moulds.
 Thewa pendants are famous pieces of jewelry and their blazing hues and exquisite patterns attract women across the world.